Celebrate Alzheimer’s Disease & Dementia Care Staff Education Week

 The team’s approach can be summed up in three words: invite, encourage, assist.
 Monique and team provide ways for residents to access healthcare, stay connected and socialize through daily and weekly activities, and more.
 For people with dementia, quality of life depends on the quality of the relationships they have with their direct care staff and others in their social environment.

 For Alzheimer’s disease and dementia residents, every day is different, and that can be difficult for family members and loved ones.
-However, Grand Oaks team members have the training and education to know best practices and evidence-based guidelines for how to best serve them.
+However, Grand Oaks team members have the training and education to know best practices and evidence-based guidelines for Alzheimer’s treatment.
 They learn as much as possible about residents and their abilities and needs.

-Grand Oaks’ team attends ongoing monthly trainings, discussing the distinctive stages of dementia as it relates to resident care, and formal annual training.
+Grand Oaks’ team attends ongoing monthly trainings, discussing the distinctive stages of dementia as it relates to resident care and advances in Alzheimer’s treatment, and formal annual training.
 This empowers them to tailor their care to the needs of each resident.
 They collaborate with families and other caregivers who regularly interact with residents, too.

 For challenging or inappropriate behaviors often associated with memory-related disorders, like aggression or mood and sleep disturbances, for example, the team is trained in the Alzheimer’s Association’s CARES dementia program.
 Developed In partnership with the Alzheimer’s Association, with input from a national team of experts, CARES promotes person-centered care and compassionate caregiving.